Adjourning a meeting with the board: Actionable best practices

 Keep in mind that adjournment shouldn’t happen until board members have discussed every item on the agenda.
 Decisions related to agenda items needing further discussion, like action items, will roll over for review at a later date.

-Adjournment Types
+Adjournment types

 There are three acceptable ways in the business industry to adjourn a meeting: adjourn the meeting at the moment, adjournment to continue later, and adjournment sine die.